 - Hire of the main hall kitchen entitles use of all kitchen amenities including cutlery and crockery.

 9. LICENSED BARS –

-- Because the number of bars allowed in one year is restricted, the hirer must inform us of their intention to run a bar at the time of booking and secure their own license.
+- Because the number of bars allowed in one year is restricted, the hirer must inform us of their intention to run a bar at the time of booking.

 - Permitted hours for sale of alcohol are 10am to 11.30 pm Monday to Saturday and 10am to 10pm Sunday.